chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/sedimentation-1-particle/sedimentation-1-particle.rst

 .. warning::
-    * This case is heavier than most examples.
+    * This case is a computationally expensive example.
 It can take several hours to run.
     * This case is designed with the upcomming IB_contact_and_stability features.